Henning–Tahy conflict

-The Henning–Tahy conflict was a series of armed conflicts and legal disputes between a faction centered around Ursula Meknitzer Henning and a faction centered around Ferenc Tahy, over the control of Susedgrad castle.
+The Henning–Tahy conflict was a series of armed conflicts and legal disputes over the control of Susedgrad castle, in the early modern history of Croatia, at the time part of the Habsburg monarchy.
+It was fought between a faction centered around Ursula Meknitzer Henning and a faction centered around Ferenc Tahy.
 Throughout their strife for the possession of this castle, the rival nobles also attempted to incite its rival's peasants against their own master, which was one of the causes for major Croatian–Slovene Peasant Revolt in 1573.

 Background

 Susedgrad was an important castle on western banks of Medvednica mountain.
 The castle served as an overwatch over trade route along Sava river valley, where feudal lords on nearby river crossing (Croatian: malta) charged traders toll for going across.
 It was originally built somewhere between 13 and 14 century.
 Throughout the history, the castle changed several owners, until one of the owners - Andras Bathory, sold its share of the possession to Franjo Tahy in 1564, as he never was in Susedgrad anyway, due to his service in Hungary.
 This caused a long conflict between Tahis and Hennings which owned the remaining share of the possession.

 Knowing that this partial sale of Susedgrad to Tahy, might upset the remaining owners, Tahy was secretly brought to Susedgrad by royal representative and Kaptol deputy.
 Upon finding out about this, the remaining owners led by Ursula Henning became very upset and protested against Tahy's arrival, saying that the whole process was illegal.
 According to historian Krivošić, Ursula actually had the right of first purchase but the ruler ignored the law because of Tahys wartime merits.
 Tahy also refused to give in to Ursula, and attempted to use his good family connections to win his case.